Margaret Lockwood: Gaumont British

 Gaumont British were making a film version of the novel Doctor Syn, starring George Arliss and Anna Lee with director Roy William Neill and producer Edward Black.
 Lee dropped out and was replaced by Lockwood.
 Lockwood so impressed the studio with her performance – particularly Black, who became a champion of hers – she signed a three-year contract with Gainsborough Pictures in June 1937.
 This was at £4,000 a year.
+According to writer Alan Wood, "Many people were astonished at the contract Ted Black gave her; but when they asked him about it, he said, "She has something with which every girl in the suburbs can identify herself".
+Black backed his judgment and built Margaret Lockwood into a star."

-For Black and director Robert Stevenson she supported Will Fyffe in Owd Bob (1938), opposite John Loder.
+For Black and director Robert Stevenson she supported Will Fyffe in Owd Bob (1938), with John Loder.

 British Stardom: Bank Holiday and The Lady Vanishes

 Lockwood then had her best chance to-date, being given the lead in Bank Holiday, directed by Carol Reed and produced by Black.
 This movie was a hit and launched Lockwood as a star.
 She called it "my first really big picture... with a beautifully written script and a wonderful part for me."
 Gaumont increased her contract from three years to six.

 Even more popular was her next movie, The Lady Vanishes, directed by Alfred Hitchcock, produced by Black and co-starring Michael Redgrave.
 Lockwood called it "one of the films I have enjoyed most in all my career."
 Hitchcock was greatly impressed by Lockwood, telling the press:

 She has an undoubted gift in expressing her beauty in terms of emotion, which is exceptionally well suited to the camera.
 Allied to this is the fact that she photographs more than normally easily, and has an extraordinary insight in getting the feel of her lines, to live within them, so to speak, as long as the duration of the picture lasts.
 It is not too much to expect that, in Margaret Lockwood, the British picture industry has a possibility of developing a star of hitherto un-anticipated possibilities.

 She followed this with A Girl Must Live, a musical comedy about chorus girls for Black and Reed.
 It was one of a series of films made by Gaumont aimed at the US market.
-According to Filmink Lockwood's "speciality [now] was playing a bright young thing who got up to mischief, usually by accident rather than design, and she often got to drive the action."

 American films

 Gaumont British had distribution agreements with 20th Century Fox in the US and they expressed an interest in borrowing Lockwood for some films.
-She travelled to Los Angeles and was put to work supporting Shirley Temple in Susannah of the Mounties (1939), set in Canada, opposite Randolph Scott.
+She travelled to Los Angeles and was put to work supporting Shirley Temple in Susannah of the Mounties (1939).
 She was borrowed by Paramount for Rulers of the Sea (1939), with Will Fyffe and Douglas Fairbanks Jr. Paramount indicated a desire to use Lockwood in more films but she decided to go home.